 Sensory Friendly Sunday

 Sensory Friendly Sunday is a monthly, free event for kids, teens, and adults with sensory processing differences, autism spectrum disorder, or developmental disabilities and their families.
 Join us 8–11 am on the second Sunday of the month before the museum opens to the general public.
-Make art together, explore the galleries, watch a short film, or just hang out in a different setting.
-All family members are welcome, from sibs to primary care-givers to grandparents.
+Explore the exhibitions, grab an art kit to take home with you, or just hang out in a different setting.
+All friends and family members are welcome, from sibs to primary caregivers to grandparents.

 Sensory Friendly Sunday strives to be a calm and no-judgment environment.
-Visitors can choose from social stories, maps, quiet spaces, headphones, sunglasses, and more.
+Visitors can choose from social narratives, sensory maps, quiet spaces, fidgets, sunglasses, and more.

 Created in consultation with the Autism Society of Minnesota and the University of Minnesota’s Occupational Therapy department.